Rosetta Stone (software)

 Rosetta Stone Language Learning is proprietary, computer-assisted language learning (CALL) software published by Rosetta Stone Inc, part of the IXL Learning family of products.
 The software uses images, text, and sound to teach words and grammar by spaced repetition, without translation.
 Rosetta Stone calls its approach Dynamic Immersion.

 The software's name and logo allude to the ancient stone slab of the same name on which the Decree of Memphis is inscribed in three writing systems.

 IXL Learning acquired Rosetta Stone in March 2021.

+Corporate history

+Rosetta Stone Inc. is an American education technology software company that develops language, literacy and brain-fitness software.
+Best known for its language-learning products, in 2013, the company expanded beyond language into education-technology with its acquisitions of Livemocha, Lexia Learning, Fit Brains, and Tell Me More.
+In 2021, it became a subsidiary of IXL Learning.